 Ireland is an island to the north-west of continental Europe.
 Ireland is divided between the Republic of Ireland , which covers five-sixths of the island, and Northern Ireland, a part of the United Kingdom, which covers the remaining area and is located in the north-east of the island.

 Ireland is subdivided into four provinces: Connacht (west), Leinster (east), Munster (south), and Ulster (north).
 In a system that developed between the 13th and 17th centuries, Ireland has 32 traditional counties.
-Twenty-six of these counties are in the Republic of Ireland and six are in Northern Ireland.
+Twenty-six of these counties are in the Republic and six are in Northern Ireland.
 The six counties that constitute Northern Ireland are all in the province of Ulster (which has nine counties in total).
-In the Republic of Ireland, counties form the basis of the system of local government.
+In the Republic, counties form the basis of the system of local government.
 Counties Dublin, Cork, Limerick, Galway, Waterford and Tipperary have been broken up into smaller administrative areas.

-The Republic of Ireland in particular has seen large-scale immigration.
-The 2006 census recorded that 420,000 foreign nationals, or about 10% of the population, lived in the Republic of Ireland.
+The Republic in particular has seen large-scale immigration.
+The 2006 census recorded that 420,000 foreign nationals, or about 10% of the population, lived in the Republic.
 A quarter of births (24 percent) in 2009 were to mothers born outside of Ireland.

 Documents required to live and work in Ireland